 The sector risk classification for Manufacturing is Medium, reflecting the reality that AI systems that monitor workers or make workplace safety decisions face union, labor law, and state AI law scrutiny simultaneously.
 AI in quality control and workplace safety monitoring faces worker notification requirements in several states.
 In Maryland, businesses that process sensor telemetry, worker performance data, quality control records, and supply chain data through automated decision systems face the greatest exposure.
 The law's scope, however, typically captures a broad range of operators — not just large incumbents — so smaller manufacturing businesses should not assume they are below the regulatory threshold.

 The most effective starting point for manufacturing businesses in Maryland is an AI inventory: a documented list of every AI system in use, the decisions it influences, and whether those decisions affect individuals in ways the law covers.
 From there, companies typically need written disclosure notices, a designated internal owner for AI compliance, and a regular review cadence to track the technology and regulatory landscape as both continue to evolve.
 Disclosure and documentation requirements are often achievable in a matter of weeks; technical controls around bias testing and impact assessment require longer runway.
-Given Maryland's deadline of October 1, 2026, the time to begin is now.
+Given Maryland's deadline of N/A, the time to begin is now.

 Maryland Manufacturing deep dive